davidlattimore/wild/README.md

 ### From GitHub releases

-To install a pre-built binary, you can copy and paste the command from the [releases page](https://github.com/davidlattimore/wild/releases).
-Alternatively, you can download the tarball and manually copy the `wild` binary somewhere on your path.
+Download a tarball from the [releases page](https://github.com/davidlattimore/wild/releases).
+Unpack it and copy the `wild` binary somewhere on your path.

 ### Cargo binstall

+If you have [cargo-binstall](https://github.com/cargo-bins/cargo-binstall), you can install wild as
+follows:

 ```sh
 cargo binstall wild-linker